dpopchev/linux-i3/README.md

 #### Laptop camera

-To hard enable/disable the laptop videocamera I just load/unload its modules runtime.
+To hard enable/disable the laptop camera I just load/unload its modules runtime.

 Allow users of `wheel` group to do so by `visudo` and something like: